42yeah/EoS/README.md

-## Element of Surprise
+## Frame of 42yeah

 ![Screenshot](assets/screenshot.png)

 Is my blog.
 It is built by Jekyll.
-If you want to know more about me, you could visit [here](https://42yeah.casa).
+If you want to know more about me, you could visit [here](https://www.42yeah.casa).

 ## Running